Libera-Chat/libera-chat.github.io/content/_guides/catalyst.md

 It's an excellent idea for your channel to have a way for people to appeal a ban and negotiate being allowed back.
 Consider having an "ops" channel; most channels use `#<channelname>-ops` for this.
-Discourage non-ops from lingering in the channel, so people who approach you can do so with some privacy.
+Request that non-ops leave the channel if they do not have an immediate issue, so that people can raise their issues with some privacy.
 When talking to banned users in an -ops channel, de-escalation tools and building rapport are critically important.

 If many channel operators speak to a person at once in an -ops channel, it can seem like "ganging up on" the person.
 You may want to informally limit how